kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## str_repeat

-Basically repeats a string.
+Repeats a string.

-This function takes two inputs, the first input is the string to repeat and the second input will be a number that will be used to determine how many times the string will be repeated, for example:
+This function accepts two parameters, the first parameter is the string to repeat and the second parameter will be a number that will be used to determine how many times that string will be repeated, for example:

 ```php
 echo str_repeat('Knock! ', 2); // Outputs: Knock!
 Knock!